Covariate adjustment and CUPED methodology

 Overview

-This guide gives details on the methodology and usage of the CUPED (Controlled experiments Using Pre-Experiment Data) feature for covariate adjustment on the LaunchDarkly Experimentation platform.
+This guide explains the methodology and usage of CUPED (Controlled experiments Using Pre-Experiment Data) for covariate adjustment in LaunchDarkly Experimentation results.

-Covariate adjustment refers to the use of variables unaffected by treatment, which are known as covariates, for:
+Covariate adjustment refers to the use of variables unaffected by treatment, known as covariates, for:

 In mainstream statistics, covariate adjustment is typically performed using Fisher’s (1932) analysis of covariance (ANCOVA) model.
 In the context of online experimentation, Deng et al. (2013) introduced CUPED (short for Controlled Experiments Using Pre-Experiment Data), which can be thought of as a special case of ANCOVA with the pre-period version of the modeled outcome as a single covariate.